jqpe/network-tools/readme.md

-#
+# network-tools

 ## Overview

 This is a React app based on Tanstack Router, using Vite as the bundler.
 Shadcn UI for user interface components and Tailwind.css for styling.
 Mostly written in TypeScript.
 Large lists are virtualized with @tanstack/react-virtual.
+Uses Cloudflare workers for server-side functionality.

+To test pages functions locally run `pnpm preview`

 ```sh
 src